LucaCoduriV/SLH-king/readme.md

 - Encryption: The original code did not implement any encryption, leaving sensitive data such as student grades and teacher credentials vulnerable to being compromised.
-I added encryption for both the student grades and the teacher credentials, to protect them from unauthorized access.
+I added encryption for both the student grades and the teacher credentials, to protect them from unauthorized access. `Note`: Reading db.json may fail if the database is very large.
+The reason is that I need to read the entire DB into memory to encrypt/decrypt it.

 - Error management: The original code did not handle errors in a consistent or secure manner, often panicking and revealing sensitive information.
 I added proper error